 Within the framework of Jungian Psychology and Shadow Work, our siblings often play out the suppressed sides of our personalities.
 According to Jung, we all have a shadow side, this is where we house qualities we have dislodged, disowned, and denied in ourselves.

-In adult sibling estrangement, we find that certain qualities in our siblings trigger us— their arrogance, messiness, rigidity.
+In adult sibling estrangement, we find that certain qualities in our siblings trigger us— their arrogance, messiness, and rigidity.
 In truth, however, there are always parts of us that could behave in the same way.
-We also have the potential to be arrogant, self-centred, over-controlled, but instead of acknowledging our shadows, we project these qualities into them.
+We also have the potential to be arrogant, self-centered, and over-controlled, but instead of acknowledging our shadows, we project these qualities into them.
 We judge our siblings in what we do not allow ourselves to be.
-For example, the Mature One would blame the Eternal Child for being irresponsible and selfish, while the Eternal Child will judge the Mature One for being controlling and rigid.
-The more our shadows are at play, the more dynamics such as Black Sheep and the Golden Child, the Mature One and the Eternal Child and the Bully and the Silenced One become polarised.
+For example, the Mature One would blame the Eternal Child for being irresponsible and selfish, while the Eternal Child would judge the Mature One for being controlling and rigid.
+The more our shadows are at play, the more dynamics such as Black Sheep and the Golden Child, the Mature One and the Eternal Child, and the Bully and the Silenced One become polarised.

 One of the ways to heal from sibling estrangement, therefore, is to take back our projections through deep shadow work.
 We can re-integrate the shadow qualities we have projected outward.
 We become more self-aware and integrated.
 By seeing the humanity and vulnerability in our siblings, we gain the gift of empathy.
 They were not born to be our enemies.
 Through the vehicle of self-actualisation, we can turn adult sibling rivalry into a portal for our growth.

-Notice How Your Toxic Sibling Relationships Affects Your Life
+Notice How Your Toxic Sibling Relationships Affect Your Life

 Without lucid self-awareness, we will likely take original sibling dynamics into our adult relationship.

-Our longing to be seen and heard for who we are inevitable gets played out in a group situation, including workplace, social support group, church group, or a sports team.
+Our longing to be seen and heard for who we are inevitable gets played out in a group situation, including the workplace, social support group, church group, or sports team.